Why British Airways Club World has ruined my life…

 I’m glad they chose the White company as they’re amenity kit providers, especially since it’s British of course.
 A big fan of the brand I was excited to pop the bag open.
 And even more excited to snuggle into my quilt, blanket and sink my head back into my feather pillow.
 Along with the seat, these accessories were everything.
 On the flight back home, it took no time at all for me to slip my mask on and fall asleep under the covers – where I had the best plane sleep I’ve ever had.
 I miss it already *sigh.*

 This was the first time I had flown British Airways in over fifteen years.
 I do fly regularly, but of course I’m a bargain hunter and usually BA doesn’t come up as the cheapest option.
 After having flown long haul to Dubai not so long ago and having pretty SHOCKING service on board, this trip made me realise that the extra bit of cash makes all the difference when you’re travelling a long distance.
-Nothing was too much trouble, and I know I’m probably biased being in Club Class, but everyone else we touched base with throughout our journey was just as friendly and helpful.
+Nothing was too much trouble, and I know I’m probably biased being in Club World, but everyone else we touched base with throughout our journey was just as friendly and helpful.

 The entertainment was as good as any other airline, I loved that even though I was in an aisle seat I could still kinda see out the window and I didn’t get bored ONCE.